 Harvested rainwater is used across 70% of the business.
 Rich in nutrients and perfect for irrigation, its pH balance is ideal too.
 Growing media is a combination of coconut fibre and loft insulation – a clean, sterile mix that retains moisture well.

 Our latest modern glasshouses use the most modern “Crystal glass “available.
 The more light, the better the flavour.
 The majority of all our glasshouses also use the latest in energy saving screening, helping to reduce heat usage on the coldest nights by up to 35%.

 LED (Light Emitting Diode) have transformed growing methods globally.
 Efficiently enabling our replication of natural light levels throughout the Winter means consistently high-flavoured juicy tomatoes all year round.
 This also allows a significant reduction in food miles as we continue to produce locally for early December harvests with our own all year-round production.

 Every drop of irrigation and rainwater run-off is collected in our closed re-circulation system.
-Capturing, filtering, cleaning and re-using this water – up to 30% of our water usage – prevents unnecessary excesses of this nitrate-rich water running into local water courses.
+Capturing, filtering, cleaning and re-using this water prevents unnecessary excesses of this nitrate-rich water running into local water courses.
 We have had great success establishing water voles – a testament to our water management.